NjorogeGeofrey/The-Titanic-Disaster/README.md

 The models were evaluated using accuracy, precision, recall, and F1-score.
 The best model was selected based on its performance on the validation set.

 ## Usage
 This project allows users to predict whether a passenger would have survived the Titanic disaster.
-The best performing model achieved an accuracy of 100% on the validation set.
-Detailed performance metrics for each model can be found in the notebook.

 The best performing model achieved an accuracy of 100% on the validation set.
 Detailed performance metrics for each model can be found in the notebook.

 ## Contributing